Mesoamerican ballgame: Material and formal aspects

 The rules of the Mesoamerican ballgame, regardless of the version, are not known in any detail.
-In modern-day ulama, the game resembles a netless volleyball, with each team confined to one half of the court.
+In contemporary ulama, the game resembles a netless volleyball, with each team confined to one half of the court.
 In the most widespread version of ulama, the ball is hit back and forth using only the hips until one team fails to return it or the ball leaves the court.

 In the Postclassic period, the Maya began placing vertical stone rings on each side of the court, the object being to pass the ball through one, an innovation that continued into the later Toltec and Aztec cultures.

 In the 16th-century Aztec ballgame that the Spaniards witnessed, points were lost by a player who let the ball bounce more than twice before returning it to the other team, who let the ball go outside the boundaries of the court, or who tried and failed to pass the ball through one of the stone rings placed on each wall along the center line.
 According to 16th-century Aztec chronicler Motolinia, points were gained if the ball hit the opposite end wall, while the decisive victory was reserved for the team that put the ball through a ring.
 However, placing the ball through the ring was a rare event—the rings at Chichen Itza, for example, were set 6 m off the playing field—and most games were likely won on points.